gohanman/ClassCache/README.md

 ```

 # Limitations
-Files definition classes must be free of side effects
+Files defining classes must be free of side effects.
+Files defining classes may have zero or one namespaces but not more than one namespace.